eberban/eberban/books/refgram/src/morphonology/morphology.md

 ### Borrowings

 __Borrowings__ allow importing foreign words or names.
-They are prefixed by the vowel __u__, and have more relaxed rules about consonants than native Eberban words.
-Mainly, they can contain consonant triplets which must obey the following rules:
+They are prefixed by the vowel __u__, and have more relaxed rules about consonants than native Eberban words:

- - Consonant pairs must either be _initial pairs_, _medial pairs_ or _sonorant_
+ - _Initial pairs_ can also appear in the middle of the word.
-   + _consonant_.
+ - _Medial pairs_ can also appear initially as they can be easily uttered after borrowing prefix __u__
- - Consonant triplets C1C2C3 are valid if C1C2 is a medial pair __and__ C2C3 is an initial pair.
+ - _Sonorant_ + _consonant_ also counts as a consonant pair and doesn't break into 2 words.
- - Alternatively, consonant triplets can be a _sonorant_ followed by an _initial pair_.
+ - _Sonorant_ + _initial pair_ also counts as a consonant triplet and doesn't break into 2 words.

 After the __u__  prefix the borrowing can start by a vowel, a single consonant, a initial or medial consonant pair, a consonant triplet or __h__.
 If this first letter is a __u__ it must be prefixed